+R-20.
+Exchange of Information

+(a) At the request of any party or at the discretion of the arbitrator, consistent with the expedited nature of the arbitration and Rule 19 above, the arbitrator may direct i) the production of documents and other information, and ii) the identification of any witnesses to be called.

+(b) At least five business days prior to the hearing, the parties shall exchange copies of all exhibits they intend to submit at the hearing.

+(c) The arbitrator is authorized to resolve any disputes concerning the exchange of information.

 R-21.
-Exchange of Information

-- (a) At the request of any party or at the discretion of the arbitrator, consistent with the expedited nature of arbitration, the arbitrator may direct - i) the production of documents and other information, and - ii) the identification of any witnesses to be called. - (b) At least five business days prior to the hearing, the parties shall exchange copies of all exhibits they intend to submit at the hearing. - (c) The arbitrator is authorized to resolve any disputes concerning the exchange of information.

-R-22.
 Date, Time, and Place of Hearing